 Install Flmngr NPM package

-Using the NPM package of Flmngr file manager is the easiest way to include it into your application and use it in any framework or without it.
+Using the NPM package of Flmngr file manager is the easiest way to include it in your application and use it with any framework or without it.

 Get the NPM package

 The first step is to download the NPM package into your app.
-Go into your project and run there in the console:
+Go to your project directory and run the following command in the console:

 Using NPM: